 1. Ransomware on the Rise

-Check Point's report reveals that ransomware was the most prevalent cyber attack in 2023, accounting for 46% of cases, followed by Business Email Compromise (BEC) with 19%.
-Sampaio explains that ransomware is strengthening due to the actions of affiliates and digital gangs that use the Ransomware as a Service (RaaS) model.
-"The affiliates buy malware from cybercriminals to infect systems, enabling large-scale attacks," he states.
+Check Point's report reveals that ransomware was the most prevalent cyberattack in 2023, accounting for 46% of cases, followed by Business Email Compromise (BEC) with 19%.
+Sampaio explains that ransomware is gaining strength due to the actions of affiliates and digital gangs that use the Ransomware as a Service (RaaS) model.
+"Affiliates buy malware from cybercriminals to infect systems, enabling large-scale attacks," he states.

-In 2023, ransomware attacks generated over $1 billion for cybercriminals, according to Chainalysis, while affected companies could lose about 7% of their market value, according to NovaRed.
-In addition to the financial impact, companies' credibility is also severely affected, harming mergers and acquisitions (M&A).
+In 2023, ransomware attacks netted cybercriminals over $1 billion, according to Chainalysis, while affected companies could lose around 7% of their market value, according to NovaRed.
+Beyond the financial impact, companies' credibility is also severely damaged, hindering mergers and acquisitions (M&A).

 2. Accountability for Data Breaches

-With the increase in cyberattacks and data breaches, 62% of CISOs are concerned about their personal responsibility in case of incidents, according to Check Point.
-"The participation of the CISO in the Board of Directors is essential to translate cyber risks into business metrics and share responsibilities," declares Sampaio.
-Building a safety culture is essential for alignment between departments and strategic decision-making.
+With the rise in cyberattacks and data breaches, 62% of CISOs are concerned about their personal liability in the event of incidents, according to Check Point.
+"The CISO's participation on the Board of Directors is fundamental to translating cyber risks into business metrics and sharing responsibilities," states Sampaio.
+Building a security culture is essential for alignment between departments and strategic decision-making.

 3. Use of AI by Cybercrime

-The report highlights that cybercriminals are using unregulated AI tools to carry out attacks and steal financial resources.
-"Technology can be used for both defense and attack.
-Investing in information security and privacy is crucial to train and strengthen defense systems," says Sampaio.
+The report highlights that cybercriminals are using unregulated AI tools to launch attacks and steal financial resources.
+“Technology can be used for both defense and attack.
+Investing in information security and privacy is crucial for training and strengthening defense systems,” says Sampaio.
 He recommends a gradual implementation of AI in cybersecurity, focusing on automating repetitive tasks to maximize team productivity.

 The Challenge of Digital Resilience

-According to the World Economic Forum, 61% of organizations meet only the minimum requirements for digital resilience or none at all.
-"The budget issue is still an obstacle to improving the digital maturity of security infrastructure in businesses," says Sampaio.
-In Brazil, only 37.5% of companies prioritize cybersecurity, according to a study by consulting firm IDC.
+According to the World Economic Forum, 61% of organizations meet only the minimum requirements for digital resilience, or not even that.
+"Budgetary issues remain an obstacle to improving the digital maturity of business security infrastructure," says Sampaio.
+In Brazil, only 37.5% of companies prioritize cybersecurity, according to a study by the consulting firm IDC.

-To face these challenges, CISOs need to proactively identify emerging trends and develop more effective prevention and response plans.
-"Knowing the adversary will make it possible to develop more effective prevention and response plans, as well as to define metrics to be shared with the executive agenda," concludes Sampaio.
+To meet these challenges, CISOs need to proactively identify emerging trends and develop more effective prevention and response plans.
+"Knowing the adversary will make it possible to develop more effective prevention and response plans, as well as define metrics to be shared with the executive agenda," concludes Sampaio.

 This news highlights the urgency for companies to prioritize cybersecurity in an increasingly threatening and complex digital environment.